-In Master mode, LRCLK and BCLK are outputs from the WM8766 (Figure 10).
-LRCLK and BCLK are generated by the WM8766.
-DIN1/2/3 are sampled by the WM8766 on the rising edge of BCLK.
+In Master mode, LRCLK and BCLK are outputs from the WM8768 (Figure 10).
+LRCLK and BCLK are generated by the WM8768.
+DIN1/2/3/4 are sampled by the WM8768 on the rising edge of BCLK so the controller must output DAC data that changes on the falling edge of BCLK.

-By setting control bit BCP the polarity of BCLK may be reversed so that DIN1/2/3 are sampled on the falling edge of BCLK, and DOUT changes on the rising edge of BCLK.
+By setting control bit BCP the polarity of BCLK may be reversed so that DIN1/2/3/4 are sampled on the falling edge of BCLK..